hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In order to understand the authorities' motivations, I believe it is necessary to examine the economic situation surrounding pilgrimage.
 In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
 Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
 As pilgrimage increased, other parties arose to take advantage of this tourism.
 Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
 I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
 I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.

-Research that covers the Tokugawa road barriers the travel permit system in great detail is the work of Vaporis Constantine.  he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
-%%Overall the image he presents is the authorities being against travel, and the peasants trying to defy%% He outlines the numerous examples of authorities being negatively positioned against peasant pilgrimage and instances where it was banned.
-His main argument is that the peasants were mobile, despite the efforts of the authorities to make them otherwise.

-Vaporis's study of travel during the Tokugawa period, they argue against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so %%overlooks crucial factors %% overestimates the state's authority and incorrectly represents peasants as "immobile", with their movements severely restricted and strictly inspected at barriers.
-%%The evidence presented here will demonstrate that, while sekisho did affect the flow and pattern of travel throughout Tokugawa Japan, %% His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7) though he does not put forward the question of why.